Graduate School

 • Preach.

-• Have your essay focus too much on other individuals.
+• Focus on other individuals.

 • Discuss politics or religion.